AI Agents··5 min read

 Imagine asking someone: "Figure out who our main competitors are, compare their pricing to ours, and write up a summary."

 You're not giving them steps.
 You're giving them a goal.
 They have to figure out how to get there.
-Maybe they Google some companies, visit their pricing pages, check a few review sites, cross-reference with your own pricing, and then write something up.
+Maybe they search for some companies, visit their pricing pages, check review sites, compare with your pricing, and write something up.
 If one website is down, they try another.
-If they find something unexpected, they dig deeper.
+If they find something unexpected, they look deeper.

 That's what an agent does.
 You give it a goal and some tools, and it plans its own steps.